RossTienken/MWM/README.md

 Do you have any favorite coding related quotes or cartoons?

 ```
-  Debugging is being the detective in a crime movie where you are also the murderer
+  "Debugging is being the detective in a crime movie where you are also the murderer"
 ```